rashiaggarwal06/Sql_Practice/README.md

 ## 🙋‍♀️ About Me

 **Rashi Aggarwal**
-Final Year B.Tech CSE Student | Passionate about Full Stack Dev & Databases
+Final Year B.Tech CSE Student | Passionate about Full Stack Dev, Databases and Solving real-world Problems
 📍 Panipat, Haryana
 📧 rashiaggarwalofficial@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/rashiaggarwal06)

 ---

-⭐️ *If you find this helpful or inspiring, consider giving it a star!*
+⭐️ If you find this helpful or inspiring, consider giving it a star!